Matt Woodham joined the Cumberland School of Law faculty as an assistant professor of law and assistant director of trial advocacy in August 2021.

 - Finalist at the 2019 Capitol City Challenge and best advocate award recipient;

-- Semifinalist at the 2019 Lone Star Classic; and
+- Semifinalist at the 2019 Lone Star Classic;

 Woodham’s success as a coach correlates to his success as a student.
-While in law school, he was the third-year class president, an associate editor of the Cumberland Law Review, and graduated sixth in his class.
+While in law school, he was the third-year class president, an associate editor of the Cumberland Law Review, and graduated in the top 5% of his class.
 As a member of the National Trial Team, he and his fellow teammates won the 2014 National Trial Advocacy Competition (NTAC), and were the National Trial Competition (NTC) regional winners and national semifinalists in 2015.
 Individually, he received the Best Closing Argument Award at the 2015 NTC regionals, was a Parham Williams Freshman Trial Competition winner, and received the Michael Rasmussen Excellence in Advocacy Award.